Ritchie Blackmore: Influences and tastes

 In the first issue of International Musician and Recording World, Blackmore named Jeff Beck his favourite guitar player.
 He also sang praises for Jimi Hendrix, Yes guitarist Steve Howe, Bob Dylan sideman Mike Bloomfield and Tommy Bolin, who would soon take his place on Deep Purple.
-Still on the subject of Beck, he said:

-Being a guitarist, I obviously know a lot of tricks of the trade, but whenever I watch Beck I think "How the hell is he doing that?"
-Echoes suddenly come from no-where; he can play a very quiet passage with no sustain and in the next second suddenly race up the fingerboard with all this sustain coming out.
-He seems to have sustain completely at his fingertips, yet he doesn't have it all the time, only when he wants it.

-Blackmore credits fellow guitarist Eric Clapton's music with helping him develop his own style of vibrato around 1968 or 1969.

 In 1979, Blackmore said: "I like popular music.
 I like ABBA very much.
 But there's so much stigma like, 'you can't do this because you're a heavy band', and I think that's rubbish.
 You should do what you want ...
 I think classical music is very good for the soul.
 A lot of people go 'ah well, classical music is for old fogies' but I was exactly the same.
 At 16 I didn't want to know about classical music: I'd had it rammed down my throat.
 But now I feel an obligation to tell the kids 'look, just give classical music a chance' ... the guitar frustrates me a lot because I'm not good enough to play it sometimes so I get mad and throw a moody.
 Sometimes I feel that what I'm doing is not right, in the sense that the whole rock and roll business has become a farce, like Billy Smart, Jr. Circus, and the only music that ever moves me is very disciplined classical music, which I can't play.
 But there's a reason I've made money.
 It's because I believe in what I'm doing, in that I do it my way—I play for myself first, then secondly the audience—I try to put as much as I can in it for them.
 Lastly I play for musicians and the band, and for critics not at all."